 Today there is much confusion and division occurring today among Believers, as to when we are to eat the Passover Memorial Supper.
 How do we determine the proper time according to Scripture?

-To answer this question, we must first understand that Yahuweh has promised to bring about the restoration of all things (Isaiah 1:26, 58:12; Joel 2:25; Acts 3:21).
+To answer this question, we must begin by looking in context of the bigger picture.
+We must first understand that Yahuweh has promised to bring about the restoration of all things (Isaiah 1:26, 58:12; Joel 2:25; Acts 3:21).

 As part of this Restoration, Father is calling His people away from their own understanding, and out from the darkness of man-made traditions, and into the marvellous light of His Truth.
-This call to ‘holiness’ [separation] creates division and disunity among Believers, concerning what is Scriptural, and what is not.
+This call to holiness [‘separation’] creates a separation [a division and disunity] among Believers, concerning what is Scriptural, and what is not.